 Additional resources to support learning in GCSE English Language and GCSE English Literature:

 We also recommend the purchase of revision guides through the school to further assist students’ work outside the classroom.

 N.B.
 Where required, passwords have been provided to students directly.
 For further support with passwords, please contact your Head of House.

-Wolfreton is part of The Consortium Sixth Form Partnership and all sixth form course information can be found on on its website the-consortium.org
+Wolfreton is part of The Consortium Sixth Form College and all sixth form course information can be found on its website

 As a school we are unable to quality assure changing content on referenced sites, or sites that referenced sites in turn may lead to.
 If you have any concerns about content please contact reception or report the site via the Click CEOP button on this site.

 All information is correct at the time of publication.
 Changes made to update courses may not be reflected immediately.